 First off, those of you who read this blog know I have a thing for rainbows, but not in a rainbows, unicorns and lollipops way; I’m just attracted to the sequence of colors and love to see that sequence incorporated into food.
 I’m absolutely crazy about those gorgeous, mile-high rainbow cakes you see all over the food blogosphere, but all that food color in one cake bugs me.

-I don’t mind using it in small amounts, like for macarons, and even red velvet cake; it’s just that these cakes are 6-layers of food color!
-Food color is not a flavor, so that’s a lot of food color with no flavor pay-off.
+I don’t mind using it in small amounts, like for macarons, and even velvet cakes (it’s not just red anymore!); it’s just that these cakes are 6-layers of food color per layer!
+Food color is not a flavor, so that’s a ton of food color with no flavor pay-off.
 However, I have been devising a way to make one those cakes using homemade fruit syrups and/or dehydrated fresh fruit powders to color each layer of cake batter, sort of like THIS BEAUTY.